Operation Sky Net: Activities

 Human rights NGO Safeguard Defenders highlighted methods used in Operation Sky Net, including the detention of fugitives' relatives in mainland China, dispatching agents overseas to illegally intimidate the person in their overseas location, or kidnap them and return them to China.
 In some cases, authorities froze family assets or even threatened to take away their children.

-In 2016, Operation Sky Net led to the escortion of Yang Xiuzhu, one of China's most-wanted fugitives according to a post of a list of 100 suspects "wanted for economic crimes and said to be living abroad" published in April 2015.
+In 2016, Operation Sky Net apprehended Yang Xiuzhu, one of China's most-wanted fugitives according to a post of a list of 100 suspects "wanted for economic crimes and said to be living abroad" published in April 2015.
 She was escorted by U.S. Immigration and Customs Enforcement officers to Beijing, where she was then turned over to Chinese authorities.
 In 2018, Jacky Cheung held concerts in the cities of mainland China.
 Police from many provinces repeatedly arrested detected fugitives in the concert after the concert was over.
 In July 2018, the Uyghur Human Rights Project documented 395 cases of Uyghurs being deported, extradited, or rendered back to China.